vecma-project/EasyVVUQ-QCGPJ/docs/tutorials/cooling_cup/guide/tutorial.rst

 appropriate mechanisms and solutions that enable effective execution of calculations and yet follow the administrative policies of the resource providers.
-Therefore, to address the requirements of UQ analysis and technological concerns we have integrated EasyVVUQ with QCG Pilot Job Manager in the VECMAtk to offer users a complete solution for performing highly intensive UQ studies on the HPC resources of peta- and in the future exa-scales.
+Therefore, to address the requirements of UQ analysis and technological concerns we have integrated EasyVVUQ with QCG-PilotJob Manager in the VECMAtk to offer users a complete solution for performing highly intensive UQ studies on the HPC resources of peta- and in the future exa-scales.
 This solution allows users to submit the entire workflow as a single job into a HPC cluster and thus avoids the limitations and restrictions imposed by the administrative policies of resource providers.
-Inside the resource allocation created for a single job, QCG Pilot Job Manager deals with the execution of a potentially very high number of subjobs in an automatic, flexible and efficient way.
+Inside the resource allocation created for a single job, QCG-PilotJob Manager deals with the execution of a potentially very high number of subjobs in an automatic, flexible and efficient way.
-Although QCG Pilot Job Manager is designed to support execution of complex computing tasks on HPC clusters, it can also be used on a local computer, allowing users to conveniently test their execution scenarios prior to the actual production runs using the same programming and
+Although QCG-PilotJob Manager is designed to support execution of complex computing tasks on HPC clusters, it can also be used on a local computer, allowing users to conveniently test their execution scenarios prior to the actual production runs using the same programming and